yanmarques/badcat/README.md

 Once you have created the configuration from the example, we are done to build the _backdoor_ using the default configurations, which are the following:

-- name of target host as `a host that knows you are them`.
+- name of target host as `a host that knows you are hacking them`.
 This name is used to identificate which machine to connect, so change them accordingly to keep yourself organized.
 - payload disabled, so badcat's basic shell will be used.

 Build the _backdoor_ targeting Windows x64: